kerimkaynakcigames/Sequentior/docs/sequentiormanager/index.md

 This is a UnityEvent that can be triggered after all the sequentials in this Sequentior Manager completed.
 So you can call methods in your scripts when sequentials completes.

+## MISC

+### Stop On Destroy

+This will stop all the playing sequentials of this SequentiorManager when this SequentiorManager is destroyed.
+This is the default behaviour but you might want to continue (especially repeated) animations even though the parent SequentiorManager is destroyed.

+### Stop On Disable

+This will stop all the playing sequentials of this SequentiorManager when this SequentiorManager is disabled.
+This is the default behaviour but you might want to continue (especially repeated) animations even though the parent SequentiorManager is disabled.

 ## VARIABLES

 You can add variables to this list that will be used in the sequentials in this Sequentior Manager.